 This delish summer dessert cheesecake is light, fluffy, and presents beautifully.
 If you love strawberries and matcha, and would love a no-bake and make-ahead option, this is the dessert for you!

 Classic Baked Cheesecake vs. No-Bake Cheesecake

-You can also use other flavored wafers, graham crackers, or digestive biscuits if you wish, but I suggest you add 1-2 tbsp. of granulated sugar if you use plain biscuits.
+You can also use other flavored wafers, graham crackers, or digestive biscuits if you wish.
+If using plain biscuits, I suggest you add 1-2 tbsp. of granulated sugar for sweetness.

-Matcha Powder - Since we will not be baking with matcha, you don't need to use premium quality matcha (because we don't risk the discoloration that comes with baking).
+Matcha Powder - Since we will not be baking with matcha, you don't need to use premium quality matcha (since there's no risk of discoloration that comes with baking).

 TIP: Always mix cornflour in a small amount of cold water before using to prevent clumping.